Reviews You Can Rely On

 How to Select a Hammock

-Before you start shopping, be sure to ask yourself a few key questions to hone in on what you need.
+Before you start shopping, ask yourself a few key questions to narrow down what you need.

 How Will You Be Using Your Hammock?

-As you can imagine, hammock designs vary greatly, and the best fit is one that will serve your specific needs.
+As you can imagine, hammock designs vary greatly, and the best fit is the one that serves your specific needs.
 Are you setting up in your backyard or by the pool?
 Will you be taking your hammock along to car camp?
 Will there be trees, or do you need a base?
-Are you going to be carrying it with all your gear on your back?
+Will you be carrying it with all your gear on your back?
 Are you good with instructions, or would an intuitive assembly help you make the most of your hammock?
-Identifying your intended use can easily eliminate some models from your list before you get started, so you can focus on exactly what you need.
+Identifying your intended use can eliminate some models from your list before you start, so you can focus on exactly what you need.

 hammock - the eno dayloft is designed for one or two people thanks to a long...